tabala/todomvc/examples/typescript-react/readme.md

+To run the project:
+`npm i` => `npm run dev`

 This was quite a fun task for me.
 I've never worked with React class components before => I first made it work using the provided todoItem component, I then decided to rewrite the todoItem component to a functional component.

 I was bothered by not having an apparent way to restart the server and the browser on changes I made.